 The Company has three reportable segments: temporary and consultant staffing, permanent placement staffing, and risk consulting and internal audit services.
 Operating segments are defined as components of the Company for which separate financial information is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and assess performance.
-The temporary and consultant staffing segment provides specialized staffing in the accounting and finance, administrative and office, information technology, legal, advertising, marketing and web design fields.
+The temporary and consultant staffing segment provides specialized staffing in the accounting and finance, administrative and office, information technology, legal, advertising, marketing, and web design fields.
 The permanent placement staffing segment provides full-time personnel in the accounting, finance, administrative and office, and information technology fields.
 The risk consulting and internal audit services segment provides business and technology risk consulting and internal audit services.

-The accounting policies of the segments are set forth in Note A-Summary of Significant Accounting Policies.
-The Company evaluates performance based on income from operations before net interest income, intangible amortization expense, and income taxes.
+The accounting policies of the segments are set forth in Note A. The Company evaluates performance based on income before net interest income, intangible assets amortization expense and income taxes.